 According to the Chatham-Kent Ontario Provincial Police, a speeding Dodge Challenger was stopped while travelling eastbound on Thursday evening.
 When the officer approached the vehicle, he realized the driver was looking at a video displayed on a mobile device mounted to the windshield of the vehicle.

 The Ontario Ministry of Transportation (MTO) states that physical interaction with mobile devices, including programming a GPS device, is not permitted unless you are calling emergency services.
 Hands-free devices are permitted, as long as drivers are not adjusting them while driving.

 Cellphones and other mobile devices are a common distraction while driving.
 According to the Ontario Provincial Police, in 2013, the number of distracted driving fatalities surpassed the number of speed related and drunk driving accidents reported.

 Have you or someone you love been injured in an accident caused by a distracted driver?
 At the law offices of Greg Monforton & Partners, our car accident lawyers can help you determine what your legal rights are and if you may be entitled to file a claim for damages.

-For a free review of your claim, fill out the Free Case Evaluation form on this page or call us at 1-866-320-4770.
+For a free review of your claim by a personal injury lawyer from our law firm, fill out the Free Case Evaluation form on this page or call us at (866) 320-4770.